 Co-creation is not, by any means, something new and innovative, but the technology has moved it to a new level.
 Successful companies nowadays involve small business specialists, suppliers, and independent contractors to shape the final product.
 This is only possible because of technology.

 Companies can now delegate control to outsiders and outsource innovation to business partners.
-By doing this, companies reduce the costs of their final products and are able to launch their products on the market much faster.
+By doing this, companies reduce the costs of their final products and launch their products on the market much faster.

 Using Customers as Innovators

 The Internet has evolved.
 Now, the Internet is a platform for communication, interaction, and even activism.
 Customers want to be engaged with one another, and luckily, they have the means to do so.
 For example, LEGO is a company that engages its customers in the right way.
-They invite their fans to submit their creations to LEGO Ideas website.
-If a customer’s creation is well received, LEGO makes it, credits its maker and even gives them the percentage of the sales.
+They invite their fans to submit their creations to the LEGO Ideas website.
+If a customer’s creation is well received, LEGO makes it, and gives them the percentage of the sales.
 This shows how LEGO has evolved with its tech trends.

 Smart machines are no longer a dream of a madman, they’re here, and they’re very real.
-Simply put, smart machines are different from old machines that we’ve programmed to execute mindless, dangerous and repetitive tasks over and over.
+They are different from old machines that we’ve programmed to execute mindless, dangerous, and repetitive tasks over and over.